Magyarmex/doon/README.md

 Opening the repository root in a browser (or on GitHub Pages) now forwards straight into the live game view via `/public/`, ensuring you bypass the documentation wall and land directly in the playfield.

+> Audio assets are mounted at the repository root under `/sfx_Library` (not in `/public`).
+After pulling updates, restart the
+> dev server (or redeploy your static host) so those root-absolute URLs resolve; production servers need to expose the
+> `sfx_Library` directory at the site root for soundtrack and rifle effects to load.

 ## Architecture

 - `src/engine` – Core systems (game loop, renderer, input, level loader, debug metrics).